Morgan & Westfield Deal Talk

 Today we're going to talk about the necessary steps you need to take when preparing to sell your company, or the things that you need to think about and start putting plans in motion.
 To do that I'm joined by Mike Bankus, the principal at Goriano Experts and Advisors, a business valuation consulting firm serving businesses, attorneys, and CPA's, and he's also a business broker partner with Stony Hill Business Brokers.
+Michael Bankus, welcome to Deal Talk, nice to have you on.

 Jeff: You know Mike I have a lot going on.
 I'm a business owner, my business is thriving, I'm busy, and yet you're telling me that I should be giving a little thought to preparing for the eventual sale of my business.
 Why should I start to do that now?